mann1105/Brief-Assist/README.md

 <p align="center">
   Enhancing the power of large language models for everyday tasks.
-Generative AI has made our life lot easier, this project will make it more easier.
+Generative AI has already streamlined numerous aspects of our daily tasks, and this project takes that convenience to the next level, making tasks faster and easier.
 </p>

 <p align="center">